LaunchCodeEducation/launchcode-course-learning-objectives/unit1/pre-work.rst

 - Explain how blended learning works
 - Identify the primary activities of the course, and the purpose of
    each: prep work, studios, exercises, and assignments
-- Explain the purpose of each course system and sign up for the different systems
+- Explain the purpose of each course platform (Canvas, Repl.it, and Slack) and sign up for the different systems
 - Learn how to ask good questions and who can answer these questions
 - Explain what a typical day might look like when it comes to class days and study time